 Adhering to modern marketing and sales techniques, it will be able to ensure better marketing share of the products 'Kera Coconut Oil' Hair oil, Coconut milk powder etc which are marketed under the 'Kera Brand' which have gained popularity and appreciation among the consumers.
-The auditor shall verify whether the federation has succeeded in utilizing the potential of its products and the available resources, by adopting modern marketing techniques.
+The auditor shall verify whether the federation has succeeded in utilizing the potential of its products and the available resources.